95therese/DP203/Microsoft Course notes/01_get_started_with_data_engineering_on_azure.md

 - Who should access the data
 - What the typical access patterns are

 This approach helps with planning for access control governance across the lake.
-Data engineers also need to prevent the lake from becoming a data swamp, which can be done by establishing a baseline and making sure to follow best practices for ADLSG2.
+Data engineers also need to prevent the lake from becoming a data swamp, which can be ensured by establishing a baseline and making sure to follow best practices for ADLSG2.

 ### 1.2.2 Enable Azure Data Lake Storage Gen2 in Azure Storage